deji4things2000/mlpro/README.md

 ## License

-Specify a license for the repository (e.g., MIT).
+MIT.
 Individual subprojects may have their own licenses.